redhat-cop/helm-charts/charts/tekton-demo/README.md

 Seeking to minimize dependencies on other components and avoid building your own images, which can be a little overwhelming when you want to kickstart fast your project.
 So bash scripting is primarily used and provides a solid and easy model to be extended.

 The different number of images being used has been taken into account.
 And with security in mind, only official images are consumed.
+With [Red Hat Universal Base Image (UBI)](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image), you can take advantage of the greater reliability, security, and performance of official Red Hat container images where OCI-compliant Linux containers run.
+See also [Red Hat Ecosystem Catalog.](https://catalog.redhat.com/software/containers/search).

+The build strategy is based on [Source-to-Image (S2I)](https://github.com/openshift/source-to-image), which is a toolkit and workflow for building reproducible container images from source code leveraging benefits like:

+- Reproducibility
+- Flexibility
+- Speed
+- Security

-This package automatically manages the creation of three environments, which can be customized as needed.
+Furthermore, this package automatically manages the creation of three independent environments, which can be customized as needed.
 The 3 different environments are:

 - cicd
 - development